Fall

 Hoboken is located on the Hudson River and offers excellent scenes of the Manhattan skyline.
 Additionally, during your fall visit, you will enjoy walking through charming tree-lined streets with splendid autumn colors.

 Make sure you check out the Hoboken Historical Museum and Barsky Gallery to see their latest exhibitions.
-In addition, Washington Street has numerous unique stores and boutiques for you to shop at.
+In addition, Washington Street has unique stores and boutiques for shopping.
 However, if this isn’t your thing, you can enjoy strolling along the Hoboken Waterfront, breathing in the clean air, and soaking in the views.

 8. Trenton

 New Jersey has numerous places worth visiting, and we hope our list helps you choose some of the best fall getaways in New Jersey.
 However, suppose you plan to make your visit a little bit longer, be sure to check out some of the best places with your kids.
-Enjoy!
+And, of course, there are tons of day-long activities that can help you and your family welcome fall in unique ways.

 Angie Sims used to work in the traveling industry for 6 years, and now she works in the relocation industry.
 For the last 3 years, she has been specializing in helping people with their domestic and international relocation.
 She is also a full-time mom and a part-time blog writer.
 From her own experiences, she writes about traveling and moving with children on her blog.